Fear of children

-Fear of children, occasionally called paedophobia, is fear triggered by the presence or thinking of children or infants.
+Fear of children, occasionally called paedophobia, is fear triggered by the presence or thinking of children, toddlers or infants.
 It is an emotional state of fear, disdain, aversion, or prejudice toward children.
-Paedophobia is in some usages identical to ephebiphobia.
+Paedophobia is in some usages identical to ephebiphobia (although the latter is focused more on adolescent youths and young adults).

 The fear of children has been diagnosed and treated by psychiatrists, with studies examining the effects of multiple forms of treatment.
 Studies have identified the fear of children as a factor affecting biological conception in humans.

 Terminology

 Paedophobia is the British English spelling, and pediaphobia is another alternate spelling.
 The terms come from the Greek roots παιδ- paid- (child) and φόβος -phóbos (fear).
 Pedophobia is not to be confused with pediophobia (fear of dolls) or podophobia (fear of feet).

 Causes

 Letty Cottin Pogrebin, a founding editor of Ms. magazine, diagnosed America as having an "epidemic of paedophobia", saying that, "though most of us make exceptions for our own offspring, we do not seem particularly warm-hearted towards other people's children."
 Evidenced more succinctly by the Cinderella effect in evolutionary psychology, this may mostly be explained via kin selection.

 One author suggests that the cause of the fear of children in academia specifically extends from adults' distinct awareness of the capacity of children: "Children embarrass us because they point ever too cleverly and clearly to our denial of personal, material, and maternal history."

-One report suggests that the source of current trends in the fear of children have a specific source: James Q. Wilson, a professor at UCLA's School of Management, who in 1975 helped inaugurate the current climate of pedophobia when he said "a critical mass of younger persons... creates an explosive increase in the amount of crime."
+One report suggests that the source of current trends in the fear of children has a specific source: James Q. Wilson, a professor at UCLA's School of Management, who in 1975 helped inaugurate the current climate of pedophobia when he said "a critical mass of younger persons... creates an explosive increase in the amount of crime."

 Sociologists have situated "contemporary fears about children and childhood" as "contributing to the ongoing social construction of childhood", suggesting that "generational power relations, in which children's lives are bounded by adult surveillance" affect many aspects of society.